dpt/Porter-Duff/PorterDuff.md

 $$(FFire \textbf{ plus } (BFire \textbf{ out } Planet)) \textbf{ over } darken(Planet,.8) \textbf{ over } Stars.$$

 We must remember that our basic assumption about the division of subpixel areas by geometric objects breaks down in the face of input pictures with correlated mattes.
-When one picture appears twice in a compositing expression, we must take care with our computations of $$F_A$$ and $$F_B$$.
+When one picture appears twice in a compositing expression, we must take care with our computations of $F_A$ and $F_B$.
 Those listed in the table are correct only for uncorrelated pictures.

-To solve the problem of correlated mattes, we must extend our methodology to handle n pictures: we must examine all $$2^n$$ subareas of the pixel, deciding which of the pictures survives in each area, and adding up all contributions.
+To solve the problem of correlated mattes, we must extend our methodology to handle n pictures: we must examine all $2^n$ subareas of the pixel, deciding which of the pictures survives in each area, and adding up all contributions.
 Multiple instances of a single picture or pictures with correlated mattes are resolved by aligning their pixel coverage.
 Example 2 can be computed by building a table of survivors (shown below) to accumulate the extent to which each input picture survives in the composite.

 | FFire | BFire | Planet | Stars | Survivor    |
 |-------|-------|--------|-------|-------------|